-Maryland

-(State or other jurisdiction of incorporation or organization)

-600 Madison Avenue, Suite 1800 New York, NY

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share SSIC The NASDAQ Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Maryland 86-2872887 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 600 Madison Avenue, Suite 1800 New York, NY 10022 (Address of principal executive offices) (Zip Code) (212) 905-4923 (Regi istrant's telephone number, including area code) curities registered pursuant to Section 12(b) of the Act: curries registered pursuant to section 12(b) of the Act.
+Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share SSIC The NASDAQ Stock Market LLC dicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for rter period that the registrant was required to file such reports), and (2) has ter period that the registrant was required to the such reports), and (2) has eeen subject to such ming requirements for the part / s anys. ⊠ No □

-Yes 🖾 No 🗆